RakhithJK/jgm-pandoc-wiki/Roadmap.md

 - [colspans in tables](https://github.com/jgm/pandoc/issues/1024) (and possibly also rowspan)
 - [change Format from String to a sum type](https://github.com/jgm/pandoc/issues/547)

+## Filters/JSON

+- changing JSON serialization format to be more human-readable, less Haskell-ADT-oriented, [see this comment](https://github.com/jgm/pandoc/issues/3211#issuecomment-258783108)

 ## YAML/command-line metadata handling